 Alex Price (b.
 1989) is a contemporary British painter based in London.
 His work has been selected for the John Moores Painting Prize 2025 and the Aesthetica Art Prize 2026.
-Exhibitions include Silent Disco ‘26, curated by Graham Crowley, Greystone Industries, Suffolk (2026); Drawing Biennial, Drawing Room, London (2026); Five times five, Coat Collaborative, London (2026); ING Discerning Eye Exhibition, curated by Polly Morgan, Mall Galleries, London (2025); Lido Open, Lido Stores, Margate (2025); Glimpse [Solo Show], Glasshouse Contemporary, London (2025); Annual Open, Southwark Park Galleries, London (2024); Every Day We Play, Glasshouse Contemporary, London (2024); It Rose And It Fell, Terrace Gallery, London (2024).
+Exhibitions include Silent Disco ‘26, curated by Graham Crowley, Greystone Industries, Suffolk (2026); Drawing Biennial, Drawing Room, London (2026); Summer Exhibition, Royal Academy of Arts, London (2026); Five times five, Coat Collaborative, London (2026); ING Discerning Eye Exhibition, curated by Polly Morgan, Mall Galleries, London (2025); Lido Open, Lido Stores, Margate (2025); Glimpse [Solo Show], Glasshouse Contemporary, London (2025); Annual Open, Southwark Park Galleries, London (2024); Every Day We Play, Glasshouse Contemporary, London (2024); It Rose And It Fell, Terrace Gallery, London (2024).
 He holds a BA in English Literature, an MA in Film and Literature, and is currently completing the Turps Art School Correspondence Course.

 Image: John Moores Painting Prize 2025, Walker Art Gallery, Liverpool